Rconat/ReverseEngineeringSequelizeCode/README.md

 ## Usage

-This starter code can be implemented by a number of other applications and websites.
-Users can access the front pages to sign up for and login to a webpage or application.
+This starter code can be implemented by a number of other applications or websites.
+Users can access these pages to sign up for and login to a webpage or application.
 The code provides a great way to authenticate the user using a password saved to a server associated with the given user.

 ## Credits